mjhoy/mikey.bike/journal/2021/10/asset-hashing.md

 their references in my templates.

-Ideally, this process is automated for me, and instead of incrementing a number, a hash of the file contents is generated every time I change a css or js file.
+Ideally, this process is automated for me, and instead of incrementing a number, a hash of the file contents is generated every time I make a css tweak.
 Luckily, we are programmers!
-And we can fix this with the advanced technique of googling "hakyll asset hashing" and copying the first result.
+And we can fix this with the advanced technique of googling "hakyll asset hashing" and copying from the first result.

 Here's what I ended up doing, using this [thread][thread] as a starting point.